A unified recipe for deriving (time-uniform) PAC-Bayes bounds: PAC-Bayes Bounds via Supermartingales

-which differs from McAllester's by a factor of $\sqrt{2}$.
+which is looser than McAllester's by a factor of $\sqrt{2}$.
 We might thus consider \eqref{eq:mixture-subGaussian-mcal} to be a time-uniform generalization of McAllester's bound.
 However, this was for a particular choice of $\beta$.
 In general, our bound contains the parameter $\beta$ over which we can optimize.
-In fact, performing this optimization gives an implicit equation for $\beta$: This is difficult to solve in closed-form, but after a choosing a prior and posterior and computing the KL divergence, we might generate an approximate solution computationally.
-Section~\ref{sec:submart_bounds} will explore another generalization of McAllester's bound using a separate (reverse submartingale based) technique.
+Performing this optimization gives an implicit equation for $\beta$: (Though note that the result should not depend on $t$ unless it is fixed in advance.)
+This is difficult to solve in closed-form, but after choosing $\nu$ and $\rho$ and computing the KL divergence, we might generate an approximate solution computationally.
+Section~\ref{sec:submart_bounds} will explore another generalization of McAllester's bound using a separate (reverse submartingale based) technique and Section~\ref{sec:wealth_proc} will discuss yet another generalization using betting martingales.